EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 **Instructor Live Coding (students follow along exactly):**
 1. Execute **Quick Reference B2** together.
 Narrate what each command does: `uv venv` isolates Python, `uv init` scaffolds metadata, `uv add` pins dependencies.
-2. After activation, pause so students can notice the `(.venv)` prompt.
-Emphasise why running tools through `uv run ...` keeps them inside the environment.
+2. If anyone activates the environment out of habit, point out the `(.venv)` prompt but emphasise that the class standard is to rely on `uv run ...` instead.
 3. Close with a group `uv run pytest --version` to prove the dependency landed.

 **Student Checkpoint:**